audreyshub/my-first-jekyll-site/index.md

     type: heroblock
     title: 'Hi, I''m Audrey 🖖'
     content: >-
       I'm a designer, developer and artist who's excited about code as much as design.
-I design websites and applications for entrepreneurs, artists and organizations that are for people, planet, profit.
+I design websites for entrepreneurs, artists and organizations that are for people, planet, profit.
   - section_id: latest-projects
     component: portfolio_block.html
     type: portfolioblock